Headless guitar: Purpose

 With the advent of solidbody electric guitars and basses, the traditional headstock arguably became obsolete: unlike acoustic guitars with their thin tops, solidbody guitars had the structural integrity to support geared metal tuners integrated into the bridge.
+Installing tuners in the bridge of an acoustic also would have severely dampened the resonance of the top, another issue rendered moot on a solidbody instrument.
+With no headstock to accommodate tuners, the majority of headless guitars have the strings threaded through the bridge and locked in place at the nut, where the excess string length can be trimmed.
+Steinberger guitars are an exception, using special strings with ball ends on both sides.

-The immediate advantage of such a system was achieving better weight balance with basses, as the reduction in weight of the neck—and conversely, the increase in weight of the bridge—meant bassists would no longer have to support the neck with their fretting hand while playing.
-Removing the headstock and transferring tuning to the bridge also maintained string tension more effectively.
-The idea was then extended to electric guitars, where the concept of headless construction became part of a larger conversation around improving ergonomics.
-Manufacturers like Steinberger and Strandberg notably used lighter materials and explored unorthodox, compact body shapes to further reduce weight and position against a player's body more comfortably.
-These often "weird and beautiful" designs, as described by Plini, are a large part of these instruments' appeal among players.
-Masvidal has stated that using headless guitars affected his playing: "I had no issues with [there being] no headstock.
+There are several advantages of headless guitars and basses.
+The initial goal was achieving better weight balance with basses, as the reduction in weight of the neck—and conversely, the increase in weight of the bridge—meant bassists would no longer have to actively support the neck with their fretting hand while playing.
+Removing the headstock and transferring tuning to the bridge also maintains string tension more effectively, while the locking nut and lack of gears in the tuners prevents slippage for more stable tuning and shortens the time it takes to re-string the instrument.
+Some headless guitars use a zero fret, which means open notes will sound similar to fretted notes, although many players do not prefer this.

+Following its introduction on electric basses, the headless idea was then extended to electric guitars, where headless construction became part of a larger conversation around improving ergonomics.
+Manufacturers like Steinberger and Strandberg notably use lighter materials and explore unorthodox, compact body shapes to further reduce weight and position against a player's body more comfortably.
+These often "weird and beautiful" designs, as described by Plini, are a large part of these instruments' appeal among fans.
+Ola Strandberg though has said the industry's tendency toward sci-fi-style designs was the primary reason players outside of metal were not gravitating toward headless models, despite their advantages.
+Masvidal described how using headless guitars affected his playing: "I had no issues with [there being] no headstock.
 To me, it was groundbreaking.
 Those guitars felt alien, and I felt like an alien.
 It was also when my playing started to go into new places.
 My harmonic vocabulary and soloing style expanded.
 I started to feel like I was onto something, and that was somehow in tandem with this instrument.
 With Focus, a voice was emerging, and the headless guitar was the beginning of that for me."

+The headless design also allows guitars to be more compact.
+Some travel guitars omit headstocks in addition to using a collapsible framework to pack as small as possible.